 We respect your rights to privacy and take our privacy obligations seriously.
 We comply with the Australian Privacy Principles, found under the Privacy Act 1988.

-The Diabetic GP Clinic collects information from you for the primary purpose of providing you with healthcare services.
+The Family & The Diabetic GP Clinic collects information from you for the primary purpose of providing you with healthcare services.
 We require you to provide us with your personal and health information so that we may provide our services to you.
 We will also use the information you provide in the following ways:

 Appropriately manage our practice, such as conducting audits, undertaking accreditation processes, manage billings and education/training staff.

 For more information you can download and read our brochure The Diabetic GP Clinic: Keeping Your Personal Information Private in Our Practice.

 Privacy in Australia

 One crucial aspect of any practice is the management and storage of patient information.
 The Privacy Amendment (Private Sector) Act 2000 sets the standards for the way in which private sector organisations collect, use and disclose information about individuals.

 From March 2014, the Australian Privacy Principles (APPs) detail these standards.
 These APPs replace the National Privacy Principles, and govern the collection and production of personal information.